-Cool season varieties of clover and vetch (legumes) such as arrowleaf clover (Yuchi), rose clover (Overton R18), yellow blossom clover, sweetclover, hairy vetch, and Austrian winterpeas are also used by white-tailed deer.
+Cool season varieties of clover and vetch (legumes) such as Yuchi arrowleaf clover, Cherokee red clover, armadillo clover, subterranean clover, hairy vetch, and Austrian winterpeas are also used by white-tailed deer.
 Legumes must be inoculated for good nodulation of plant roots and proper nitrogen fixation.
 With proper cultivation and management, many of these varieties are reseeding and can be managed for crops for several years without replanting.
+Consult with your county extension agent for varieties suited to your area and soil type.
+They have often conducted "trials" on new varieties.
 Late summer mowing and light cultivation of food plots planted to reseeding annuals will help increase soil contact by seeds and improve stands.
 Where possible, plant a variety of these forage plants in the same or separate food plots to extend use by deer and other wildlife species.
-Some landowners are also beginning to experiment with plantings of turnips and beets as winter forage for deer in central Texas.
+Some landowners are also beginning to experiment with plantings such turnips and beets as winter forage for deer.
+The key is to experiment to maximize forage production with a variety of food plot items.

-Warm season annuals such as millets, milo and other sorghum varieties, and legumes (beans, cow pea varieties, blackeyed peas, singletary peas, Catjung peas, soybeans, and lablab) may be planted after April 15th to warm season food plots for white-tailed deer in central Texas.
+Warm season annuals such as millets, milo and other sorghum varieties, and legumes (beans, cow pea varieties, black-eyed peas, singletary peas, Catjung peas, soybeans, and lablab) may be planted after the danger of frost passes to warm season food plots.
 Varieties of dry land alfalfa, a warm season perennial legume (comes back from the roots each year) or other grazing type varieties of alfalfa may also be planted.
 Legumes have 20-30% protein content and fix nitrogen into the soil.
 Planting a variety of these forages will increase the success of a food plot program.
 A combination planting of 2/3 legumes and 1/3 grain sorghum is recommended for most warm season food plots.

 Food plots may also be planted to native perennial forb species.
 Illinois bundleflower, Maximillian sunflower, bushsunflower, and Engelmanndaisy are eaten by white-tailed deer.
-These deep rooted native plants are adapted to relatively low rainfall and a variety of soil types found in central Texas.
+These deep-rooted native plants are adapted to relatively low rainfall and a variety of soil types found in Texas.
 Combination plantings of these native perennial forbs is recommended.
-Engelmanndaisy is a cool season plant that should be planted in the late summer or early fall.
+Engelmanndaisy is a cool season plant that should be planted in late summer or early fall.
 It can also be interseeded into an existing stand using a no-till drill.
 To plant Illinois bundleflower, Maximillian sunflower, and bushsunflower, begin seedbed preparation the summer and fall prior to a scheduled spring planting.
 Literature is available from the Natural Resources Conservation Service on how to establish and manage these native perennial forbs.
 These and many other native plant seeds are now available from commercial seed companies.
+There are now several varieties of bundleflower showing great promise in field trials.
+Contact the Texas Agricultural Extension Service for more information.